Coach Hutchinson: Adult Learn-to-Swim Programs Save Lives

 Adults ask us for swim lessons for a variety of reasons: from parents who want to have safe fun with their children to budding triathletes who admit that swimming is their weak leg.
 Our adult swim lessons help both demographics.

-Our use of Endless Pools allows us to teach them in a safe and calming environment.
+The Endless Pools Performance pool allows us to teach them in a safe and calming environment.
 The pools are not intimidating – they’re relatively shallow and have warm water – and really are entertaining to them once they get in.

 It is no different than with children.
 In fact, adults that are learning to swim look very much like children.
 Their reaction when they can actually swim is also like children’s – youthful excitement is in us all.
 It comes out of them with each lesson.